-The American Nurses Credentialing Center (ANCC), the credentialing arm of the American Nurses Association (ANA), established the Magnet Recognition Program® in 1994 to recognize healthcare organizations that provide excellent nursing care.
-Receiving Magnet Designation® is the highest level of recognition the ANCC can extend to a health care organization.
-The rigourous process required to achieve Magnet Designation® provides a framework for nursing excellence and ensures the best outcomes for our patients.
+The American Nurses Credentialing Center (ANCC), the credentialing arm of the American Nurses Association (ANA), established the Magnet® Recognition Program in 1990 to recognize healthcare organizations that provide excellent nursing care.
+Receiving Magnet® designation is the highest level of recognition the ANCC can extend to a health care organization.
+The rigourous process required to achieve Magnet® designation provides a framework for nursing excellence and ensures the best outcomes for our patients.

-On September 14, 2015, Ronald Reagan UCLA Medical Center (RRUCLA) was officially notified of our third Magnet designation!
-This re-designation is a reflection of continued nursing excellence, made possible by the support of our entire team at UCLA Health.
-Recognizing that re-designation is only one stop on the journey to sustained excellence, nurses at RRUCLA will use the next four years to continue providing high-quality, innovative, patient and family-centered care while continuously monitoring and adapting practice to meet our patients' changing needs.
-Get involved >
+Ronald Reagan UCLA Medical Center (RRUCLA) submitted documentation to the American Nurses Credentialing Center for its fourth Magnet® designation in February 2020 and is hoping for a site visit in late 2020.
+This re-designation process is a reflection of continued nursing excellence made possible by the support of UCLA Health’s entire team.
+Recognizing that Magnet® designation is only one stop on the journey to sustained excellence, RRUCLA nurses will continue providing high-quality, innovative, patient- and family-centered care while monitoring and adapting practice to meet its patients changing needs.

-UCLA Medical Center, Santa Monica's (SMUCLA) first Magnet document was officially submitted to the ANCC on August 1, 2015!
-This submission was the culmination of years of dedicated work on the part of the entire SMUCLA nursing team and reflects the major enhancements to nursing practice that have occurred over the past several years.
-The exemplars within the document highlight SMUCLA nurses’ commitment to evidence-based practice, quality outcomes, and interprofessional collaboration on behalf of patients and families.
-The document is currently under review by a team of Magnet appraisers, and preparations for an anticipated site visit in early 2016 are under way.
-Get involved >
+UCLA Medical Center, Santa Monica (SMUCLA) received its first Magnet® designation in June 2016.
+This was the culmination of years of dedicated work on the part of the entire SMUCLA nursing team and reflected major enhancements to nursing practice.
+Over the next four years, the nursing team continued on its quest to sustaining nursing excellence and submitted its second Magnet® document in May 2020.
+The document’s exemplars highlight SMUCLA nurses’ commitment to evidence-based practice, quality outcomes and interprofessional collaboration on behalf of patients and families.